samolds/shipyard/README.md

 # Democart

+Under construction.
+Possibly renaming to Leaven?

+This is my Sourdough Starter for containerized services - primarily K8s orchestrated Dockerized Go API Servers with Postgres.
+As my understanding of these services grow and I learn new things, I plan to add back to this repo with better practices and more idiomatic methods.
+I also plan to use bits from this repo as I build other projects.

+### About

+This is an exercise in orchestrating various production grade services.
+It consists of 3 basic components - an API server, an IDP, and a frontend, in addition to a database and a metric collection service.
+The three basic components can easily be stood up locally.
+Support for K8s and Docker Compose allows for the entire cluster to spin up easily.

+There are 3 ways to standup this project:
+1. Running the API binary locally and serving the frontend with dev react
+2. Using docker-compose to build and run each Docker container
+3. Using K8s to spin up a local Minikube cluster

+### Old About

 This is an exercise in building a modular and containerized Shopping Cart service.
 It consists of 3 main components: